-The worst consequence of my murder is knowing I will never bear chil| Craved motherhoods Alone in the world dren.
-Being an orphan myself, I had to use whatever guile at my command to survive.
+The worst consequence of my murder is knowing I will never bear children.
+Being an orphan myself, I craved motherhood.
+Alone in the world I had to use whatever guile at my command to survive.
 Marriage was my salvation and I could not undermine it.
 Thus my silence when words seemed unwise.